If you want the ultimate hiking experience, check out our guide to the Appalachian Trail

-The terrain itself is hugely varied.
+The Appalachian terrain itself is hugely varied and continues to offer some of the best day hikes in the world.
 Although most of the trail consists of wooded slopes and ridges, it occasionally crosses through valleys and pastoral land.
 At its toughest points, it involves near-vertical rock scrambles in the mountains.
 The trail is very remote, making for a genuine natural hiking experience.
 That being said, it does pass through several small towns, and at some stages, hikers are only several hours from major East Coast cities.

-There are several different types of hiker who attempt the Appalachian Trail.
+There are several different types of hiker who attempt the Appalachian Trail or famous Appalachian hike.
 Most people on the trail are day hikers, who want to stretch their legs for a few miles or climb to a viewpoint.
-Others make a (long) weekend of it and cover a fair distance, having prepared and packed overnight equipment.
+Others go for (long) weekend Appalachian Trail hikes, covering a fair distance, having prepared and packed overnight equipment for one of the best hiking trails in the world.
 Section hikers normally hike for a week or more, and they tend to carry more supplies, or resupply along the way.
 Thru-hikers plan to hike the entire Trail in one stint, an enormous undertaking that typically takes between five to seven months.

 Anyone who is in good physical health has the potential to complete a thru-hike; however, having a good mental attitude is as important, if not more so.
 Owning high-quality, lightweight gear is certainly advantageous, especially in the critical first few weeks of your expedition.
 A great deal of logistical planning is also key to success.
 A love of the outdoors, perseverance in the face of adversity, and a strong passion to succeed will definitely help too!